PostgresApp/PostgresApp/docs/index.md

 <a href="{{ site.downloadLocation96 }}" onclick="trackOutboundLink(this.href,'download');return false;" class="btn btn-default" style="margin-bottom: 10px;"><span class="glyphicon glyphicon-download-alt"></span> PostgreSQL {{site.postgresqlVersion96}}</a> with PostGIS {{site.postgisVersion96}}

-You can find even more versions on the <a href="https://github.com/PostgresApp/PostgresApp/releases" onclick="trackOutboundLink(this.href);return false;">Releases Page</a> on Github.
+You can find even more versions on the <a href="https://github.com/PostgresApp/PostgresApp/releases" onclick="trackOutboundLink(this.href);return false;">Releases Page</a> on GitHub.

 Support
 -------

-The quickest way to get help is to ask [@PostgresApp](https://twitter.com/PostgresApp) on Twitter, or to [open an issue](https://github.com/postgresapp/postgresapp/issues) on Github.
+The quickest way to get help is to ask [@PostgresApp](https://twitter.com/PostgresApp) on Twitter, or to [open an issue](https://github.com/postgresapp/postgresapp/issues) on GitHub.

 When reporting bugs, let us know which version of Postgres.app & OS X you are using, and be sure to include detailed error messages, even if your issue seems similar to another one.